 Pictorial Key to PNW Mushrooms - Instructions

 OK, you just found a mushroom.
 What is it?
 These pages are meant to be one convenient location to help you ID your mushroom and easily compare some similarities and differences between species.
 They are not meant to be used as a replacement for a dichotomous or synoptic key, nor are they meant to replace the use of a good field guide.
 I do not provide a way for you to quickly arrive at an ID by picking the best of two answers to a series of questions.
 In fact, you will probably find it rather daunting to jump right in with a mushroom to identify, as there are often many choices to consider at each step.
 You will be better served if you read the index and group pages as if this were a guide book, to familiarize yourself with how I have grouped the mushrooms together so that when you are ready to try and identify a mushroom, you will already be somewhat familiar with the process.
 Some group pages are quite large.
-You may have to spend some time considering all of the different sections of the page you are on, but the upside is that by being presented with all of the likely choices for your mushroom, you are less likely to arrive at a dead end.
+You may have to spend some time considering all of the different sections of the page you are on.

 My main goal is to present this information in the way that I wish it was presented to me when I was learning, with similar species side by side for comparison and a concise summary of their differences (I have used bold text for the most important points so you can quickly see the features that make a species unique).